theNumberWorks/numberworks_website/numerical_cognition_methods_workshop.md

 ## Submit your abstract
 Submit your abstract by filling this [form](https://goo.gl/forms/iSsmlsIYAokIVl8o2).

-Deadline for the abstract submission is 20 November 2018.
+Deadline for the abstract submission is November 20, 2018.

+## Program

+Come back for the program after the submission deadline, November 20, 2018.

+We will ask the presenters to upload their slides to the appropriate OSF Meetings page.

 ## More information